Public speaking is one of the most common fears that holds people back from reaching their full potential.

 Here are some effective strategies to help you overcome the fear:

-2. Practice is key to building confidence and self-worth.
+The more familiar you are with your material, the more confident you’ll feel when talking. - Practice is key to building confidence.
 Rehearse your presentation multiple times, preferably in front of a mirror or with a trusted friend or family member.

 Visualize the audience responding positively to your message and applauding your efforts.
 Mentally rehearsing success can help alleviate anxiety and boost your self-confidence.

 Remember that the audience is interested in what you say and wants you to succeed.
-Concentrate on delivering your message clearly and passionately, and the fear of public speaking will gradually diminish.
+Concentrate on delivering your message clearly and passionately, and the talking related panic will gradually diminish. - If talking in front of a large audience is overwhelming, start practicing in smaller, more intimate settings.

-7. Accept that it’s normal to feel nervous before speaking in public and that making mistakes is a natural part of the learning process.
+Engage with the audience by making eye contact, smiling, and using gestures to emphasize key points.
+Interacting with the audience can help you feel more connected and confident during your presentation. - Accept that it’s normal to feel nervous before talking in public and that making mistakes is a natural part of the learning process.
 Instead of striving for perfection, focus on delivering your message authentically and connecting with your audience on a human level.

-Constructive feedback can provide valuable insights into your strengths and areas for growth, allowing you to refine your skills over time.
+Constructive feedback can provide valuable insights into your strengths and areas for growth, allowing you to refine your skills over time. - Overcoming the dread of being the center of attention is a gradual process that takes time and practice.

 >>>Overcoming the Fear of Public Speaking Book by Dr. Gary Rodriguez - Amazon link